C. H. Douglas: Social credit

 The basis of Douglas's reform ideas was to free workers from this system by bringing purchasing power in line with production, which became known as social credit.
 His proposal had two main elements: a national dividend to distribute money (debt-free credit) equally to all citizens, over and above their earnings, to help bridge the gap between purchasing power and prices; also a price adjustment mechanism, called the "just price", to forestall inflation.
 The just price would effectively reduce retail prices by a percentage that reflected the physical efficiency of the production system.
 Douglas observed that the cost of production is consumption; meaning the exact physical cost of production is the total resources consumed in the production process.
 As the physical efficiency of production increases, the just price mechanism will reduce the price of products for the consumer.
 The consumers can then buy as much of what the producers produce that they want and automatically control what continues to be produced by their consumption of it.
 Individual freedom, primary economic freedom, was the central goal of Douglas's reform.

 At the end of World War I, Douglas retired from engineering to promote his reform ideas full-time, which he would do for the rest of his life.
 His ideas inspired the Canadian social credit movement (which obtained control of Alberta's provincial government in 1935), the short-lived Douglas Credit Party in Australia and the longer-lasting Social Credit Political League in New Zealand.
-Douglas also lectured on social credit in Canada, Japan, New Zealand and Norway.
+Douglas also lectured on social credit in the United States, the United Kingdom, Ireland, Canada, France, Germany, Italy, Japan, Australia, New Zealand and Norway.